Revomon Price Reaches $0.40 on Exchanges (REVO)

-Revomon (CURRENCY:REVO) traded 1% lower against the U.S. dollar during the 1-day period ending at 23:00 PM ET on January 30th.
-Over the last seven days, Revomon has traded down 11.5% against the U.S. dollar.
-One Revomon coin can currently be bought for about $0.40 or 0.00001078 BTC on major exchanges.
-Revomon has a market cap of $9.91 million and $628,390.00 worth of Revomon was traded on exchanges in the last day.
+Revomon (CURRENCY:REVO) traded 2% higher against the US dollar during the twenty-four hour period ending at 16:00 PM E.T. on February 3rd.
+In the last week, Revomon has traded 0.2% higher against the US dollar.
+Revomon has a market capitalization of $9.84 million and $1.50 million worth of Revomon was traded on exchanges in the last 24 hours.
+One Revomon coin can now be purchased for about $0.40 or 0.00001075 BTC on cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.